Saturday, February 1, 2025

 (As my one art school colleague who wears [women's] clothes has said many times, "We all know that tenure's the problem, but we're not allowed to say it.")

-One of the things that I can't quite figure out is why no-one fully clued me in to that world, from all the professionals there who seemed to have level of positive feelings to me when I was starting out.
+One of the things that I can't quite figure out is why no-one fully clued me in to that world, from all the professionals there who seemed to have some level of positive feelings to me when I was starting out.

 One might be a class issue -- people in academic employment tend to come from wealthier backgrounds and specifically academic backgrounds, so they probably just assume as a baseline, that everyone gets that these elites are small self-involved and often ridiculous cartels that you have to coddle and please out of all proportion to normal interaction, and that many of them are incompetent or low-functioning.